 The key to a secure network is a comprehensive approach that takes into account all possible points of entry.
-It’s not enough to have one anti-virus program, or to encrypt only some sensitive information.
-Combining multiple security measures will provide the best possible defense for your valuable data.
+It’s not enough to have one anti-virus program or to encrypt only some sensitive information.
+Combining multiple security measures will provide the best possible defence for your valuable data.

 2. Update.
 Update again.
 Then check for new updates.

 According to a report by Symantec and Verizon, more than one million new threats are being released each day.
 It's little wonder then that anti-virus programs require frequent updates to remain effective.
 Neglecting these updates increases your vulnerability to costly and time-consuming infections, so we recommend automating them whenever possible.
 You must also take care to download security patches for your browsers and operating systems as they become available.
 To make your life easier, our team at Reis Information Systems will take care of installing the patches for you.
 Our team will update your machines and apply all security updates to ensure the safety of your documents.